wp-plugins/memphis-sliding-menu/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.0.1

-A sliding menu for Wordpress
+A sliding menu widget for all your  WordPress pages.

 == Description ==

-A sliding menu for WordPress
+A sliding menu widget for all your  WordPress pages.
+This plugin allows you to:

+* Choose which pages you want to display
+* Place the widget on any sidebar as many times as needed.

 == Installation ==